BERLIN -Germany’s unemployment rate remained stable in January, Labour Office figures showed on Tuesday.

-The Labour Office said the number of people out of work fell by 53,000 in seasonally adjusted terms to 2.538 million.
-A Reuters poll had forecast a fall of 40,000.
+The Federal Labour Office said the number of people out of work fell by 15,000 in seasonally adjusted terms.
+Analysts polled by Reuters had expected that figure to rise by 5,000.

 The number of unemployed people in Germany fell to 2.5 million at the beginning of the year in seasonally adjusted terms.
 This is a five-month low, partly reversing some of the jump since June 2022, as Ukrainian refugees became eligible for jobless benefits, said Melanie Debono, senior Europe economist at Pantheon Macroeconomics.